 But once there, Adah realises that the UK is not what she hoped.
 It is full of violence, poverty and inequality.
 Now she not only endures discrimination and hate because of her gender, but because of her race, as well.

 Second Class Citizen may take place in the 70s, but so many of the issues that Adah faces remain relevant today.
-This book might be short, but it is powerful and worth your time.
+This book might be short, but it is powerful and just one of many books about refugees that is worth your time.

 In 1948 Gilbert Joseph arrives in London from Jamaica on the HMT Empire Windrush, and soon after joined by his new wife, Hortense.
 They are part of a new generation of Jamaican immigrants in post-war England.